How to Quit Cigarettes with Weed

 If stress is not necessarily your trigger, there are other ways that cannabidiol can replace the smoking habit.
 One of the most popular cannabis alternatives to smoking is vaping.
 Vaping cannabis oil is one way to still get the hand to mouth feeling but without the nicotine.

-Vaping cannabis means using a vape pen, which heats and vaporizes the oil.
+Vaping cannabis means using a vape pen (like the Arizer Solo 2), which heats and vaporizes the oil.
 Then, you inhale the cannabis vapor into your lungs in a method that is similar to smoking.
 Vaping allows people to microdose weed , which helps them keep a constant flow of cannabis into their system to help treat nicotine addiction.
 Vaping cannabis offers the same benefits as other forms of the plant, but it is the most similar method to using cigarettes and is often the first choice of people trying to quit.

 How to Use Cannabis to Quit Smoking Cigarettes